-Week Typical Activities Activities taking place over the whole module period 0 Release of written and other learning resources on Teams at the start of the module Individual or group tutorials by Teams 1 Onsite teaching; Live lectures for onsite and distance learners, OR Reading week for distance learners Individual or group tutorials by Teams 2-3 On-line seminars and tutorials over a range of times and days of the week Practical exercises
+Week Typical Activities Activities taking place over the whole module period 0 Release of written and other learning resources on Teams at the start of the module

-4-8 The remaining period is for student-led learning with additional tutor support Further support as required 8 Coursework submission deadline is 8 weeks from the start - refer to relevant Module Guide for each module and Ass linked here.
+1 Onsite teaching; Live lectures for onsite and distance learners, OR Reading week for distance learners Individual or group tutorials by Teams 2-3 On-line seminars and tutorials over a range of times and days of the week Practical exercises 4-8 The remaining period is for student-led learning with additional tutor support Further support as required 8 Coursework submission deadline is 8 weeks from the start of the module unless otherwise notified - refer to relevant Module Guide for each module and Assessment Overview submission schedule linked here.

 The dissertation module (7520CATSCI), a timetable for which is given in Table 4, starts on either the 1st September (Route 1) or 1st February (Route 2) and students can choose when to begin their dissertation.
 Dissertation project design, research skills and planning are taught via the Applied Research Design module (7521CATSCI) which runs throughout the year with focussed teaching in May of the last year of the student's taught modules.
-Before being allowed to begin a dissertation, students must submit a Research Design Proposal (RDP) which is formatively assessed with feedback given, to indicate whether the student may begin.
+Before being allowed to begin a dissertation, students must submit a Research Design Proposal (RDP) which is formatively assessed, and feedback given to indicate whether the student may begin.
 This is assessed as part of the Applied Research Design module.
 The RDP briefly explains justification, methods, intended analyses and assesses risk and ethical considerations which are then reviewed by relevant committees.
 Prior to commencement, each student is allocated a subject-relevant dissertation supervisor, and marking of the RDP follows a 'traffic light' system, where amber means referral for detailed discussion between the student and assigned supervisor and red means that the study cannot proceed until a new RDP is submitted and approved.

 Route 1 is expected to be the normal progression for most students, i.e. full-time students start the programme in September and begin the dissertation-supervised period the following September.
 Part-time students start the dissertation supervision period in September two years after starting the programme.
-The Route 2 option is provided for students who may require flexibility as a result of issues around studying or changing from full-time to part-time study modes.
+The Route 2 option is provided for students who may require flexibility as a result of study issues or changing from full-time to part-time study modes.

-Route 1) Route 2) Dissertation Module Key Events Timetable for Dissertation Timetable for Dissertation Supervision Starting in September Supervision Starting in February Applied Research Design module May 2024 May 2024 teaching Research Design Proposal (RDP) July 2024 Nov/December 2024 submission deadline Feedback on Research Design Proposal July 2024 January 2025 Next opportunity to submit RDP (if required) November 2024 July 2025 (and switch to route 1) Dissertation Supervisor appointed August 2024 January 2025 Dissertation supervision begins 1 st September 2024 1 st February 2025 Students submit dissertation Full-time students: 31 st January All students: 29 th June 2025 12 2025 12 noon noon Part-time students: 1 st June 2025 THERE IS NO PART-TIME 12 noon ROUTE Dissertation mark and feedback released (after assessment board) Full-time students: June 2025 All students: October 2025 Part-time students: October 2025 Dissertation resubmission (if required) Full-time students: 3 rd July 2025 1 st November 2025 12 noon 12 noon Part-time students: 1 st November 2025 12 noon
+Route 1) Route 2) Dissertation Module Key Events Timetable for Dissertation Timetable for Dissertation Supervision Starting in September Supervision Starting in February Applied Research Design module teaching May 2024 May 2024 Research Design Proposal (RDP) submission deadline July 2024 Nov/December 2024 Feedback on Research Design Proposal July 2024 January 2025 Next opportunity to submit RDP (if required) November 2024 July 2025 (and switch to route 1) Dissertation Supervisor appointed August 2024 January 2025 Dissertation supervision begins 1 st September 2024 1 st February 2025 Students submit dissertation Full-time students: 31 st January 2025 12 noon All students: 29 th June 2025 12 noon Part-time students: 1 st June 2025 12 noon THERE IS NO PART-TIME ROUTE Dissertation mark and feedback released (after assessment board) Full-time students: June 2025 All students: October 2025 Part-time students: October 2025 Dissertation resubmission (if required) Full-time students: 3 rd July 2025 12 noon 1 st November 2025 12 noon